buzzware/cascade/docs/index.md

-# Cascade Data Layer
-## Data management framework for C# client (mobile) applications

 ### Usage

-The main methods provided by Cascade for applications are :
+As a quick introduction, the main methods provided by Cascade for applications are :

 1. ```var product = await cascade.Create<Product>(new Product() { colour = "Red" });```
 1. ```var product = await cascade.Get<Product>(25, populate: new string[] { nameof(Product.Manufacturer) });```